HEMATOLOGY101.Com

 What Are Bile Ducts? - Cleveland Clinic

 What is a bile duct?
 Bile ducts are tiny canals that connect some of the organs in your digestive system.
 Their purpose is to carry bile between these organs.
 The organs and bile ducts together form your biliary system.
 It includes your liver, your gallbladder and your small intestine.
-Cleveland Clinic is a non-profit academic medical center.

 Bile duct - Wikipedia